Carnal transcendence as difference: the poetics of Luce Irigaray

 DegreeThesis (PhD), Macquarie University, Faculty of Arts, Department of Media, Music, and Cultural Studies

-Department, Centre or SchoolDept. of Media, Music, and Cultural Studies
+Department, Centre or SchoolDepartment of Music, Media, Culture and Communication Studies

 Year of Award2009

 RightsCopyright disclaimer: http://www.copyright.mq.edu.au Copyright Agnes Mary Bosanquet 2009.

 divineLove poetryMotherhoodcarnal transcendenceIrigaray, Luce -- Characters -- Womenmother/daughter relationshipEmotions (Philosophy)Sex differences -- Philosophy.Mothers and daughtersHuman body (Philosophy)Love, MaternalpoeticsIrigaraySex differencesIntersubjectivityLove, Maternal -- PoetryFeminist spiritualitysexual differenceTranscendence (Philosophy)Femininity (Philosophy)Irigaray, Luce -- Criticism and interpretationIrigaray, Luce